About the Kitten Heroes Program (KHP)

 - House and care for the kittens, and mom if she is around, until their spay/neuter procedures have been completed and homes have been found.

-- Kittens are ready for spay/neuter once they weigh 2 lbs, which generally occurs around 8 weeks of age.
+- Kittens are ready for spay/neuter once they weigh two pounds, which generally occurs around eight weeks of age.
 We will work with you to schedule these surgeries with us.

 - Find homes for the kittens through your social network of friends, family, coworkers, etc. Do not surrender these kittens to a shelter or rescue!